oznogon/gattaibushido-public/rules/05_coach.md

 ### You Are Not the Enemy!

 As Coach, your primary role is arbiter (of the rules), narrator (of the world), and challenger (of the opposition).
-One thing that is very specifically excluded from this list is Antagonist.
+You should note that one role that is very specifically excluded from this list is Antagonist.
 While you may control the forces that oppose the Pilots, your job is not to destroy them, but instead to challenge them.
-You guide the actions of their enemies, but you must do so fairly, and not take pleasure in the Pilot's defeats or suffering.
+You guide the actions of their enemies, but you must do so fairly, and not take pleasure in the Pilots' defeats or suffering.

 ### Draw Inspiration from the Genre

-**Watch a lot of mecha anime!**
+**Watch a lot of mecha anime!** I mean, this part should be self-explanatory!
+This game's inspirations are *deeply* rooted in both the gattai-mecha and super-sentai genres of anime.
+That inspiration is visible everywhere from the team Chromas to the exclamatory power names and more.
+If you are lacking ideas for your next session, check out the inspirations list in the appendices for new sources.

 ### You Don't Have to Fight the Formula...

-**The source genre is pretty formulaic, but that's okay!** In the classic stories, the Pilots go off on side missions, make deals, and get in sword fights until the inevitable arrival of the Big Giant Monster of the Week, after which they go all Final Form and kick its butt.
+**The source genre is pretty formulaic, but that's okay!** In the classic stories, the Pilots go off on side missions, make deals, and get in sword-and-laser fights until the inevitable arrival of the Big Giant Monster of the Week, after which they go all Final Form and kick its butt.
 This is pretty standard for the genre, and there's nothing wrong with that.
 The shows keep following that formula because it works, and players of this game will likewise expect it.
 It's fun, it's comfortable, and it entertains.

 What I'm saying here is that you should not feel pressured to avoid the "railroad" style of play in this game.
 It's practically expected in these stories, and following that flow will make your first few scenarios a lot easier to manage.
 Stick with the tracks as you learn, they're there to guide you along your journey.